How to Run a Site Audit of Your Website

 Estimated impression visits - The estimated monthly traffic to the domain is based on the impressions in the search results.

-New ranks - The number of ranks we never saw before since the last time we checked.
+New ranks - The number of ranks we have never seen before since the last time we checked.

 Estimated paid traffic cost - estimated cost of converting organic search traffic into paid.
 Calculated by the CPC and the position in the result.
 The number of ranks went up from the last time we checked.